 Atrium Gallery Guidelines

-Guidelines governing curating an exhibition in the Pollak Library Atrium Gallery.
+Guidelines governing curating an exhibition in the Library's Salz-Pollak Atrium Gallery.
 Download a printable PDF version.

 - The User shall have access to and use of the venue during a time scheduled between the User and the Library for the purpose of installing, hosting, and de-installing the exhibition.

 - Within 24 hours of the use period's expiration, User shall return all Library keys, equipment, materials, supplies, tools, and exhibition cases, as applicable.